Futures contract: Arbitrage arguments

 Arbitrage arguments ("rational pricing") apply when the deliverable asset exists in plentiful supply or may be freely created.
-Here, the forward price represents the expected future value of the underlying discounted at the risk-free rate—as any deviation from the theoretical price will afford investors a riskless profit opportunity and should be arbitraged away.
+Here, the forward price represents the expected future value of the underlying discounted at the risk-free rate—as any deviation from the theoretical price will afford investors a risk-free profit opportunity and should be arbitraged away.
 We define the forward price to be the strike K such that the contract has 0 value at the present time.
 Assuming interest rates are constant the forward price of the futures is equal to the forward price of the forward contract with the same strike and maturity.
 It is also the same if the underlying asset is uncorrelated with interest rates.
 Otherwise, the difference between the forward price on the futures (futures price) and the forward price on the asset, is proportional to the covariance between the underlying asset price and interest rates.
 For example, a futures contract on a zero-coupon bond will have a futures price lower than the forward price.
 This is called the futures "convexity correction".

 Thus, assuming constant rates, for a simple, non-dividend paying asset, the value of the futures/forward price, F(t,T), will be found by compounding the present value S(t) at time t to maturity T by the rate of risk-free return r.